4kow/Application-to-get-data-from-NBP-API/README.md

 Using this URL will give the value of the difference between the buy and ask rate for every day within the amount of days chosen when sending the request

+**FROM THE AUTHOR:
+Creating this application gave me a solid grasp of knowledge about building server applications.
+I was able to practice my Java skills and get to know with a framework that is commonly used in the IT industry - Spring Boot.
+It was also my first experience with working with an external API and I was able to learn about how to work with documentation, how to read, understand and apply it in practice.
+I was also able to work with postman and get to know better about this program.